Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 PWA are able to load fetched data when there is no network, sync in the background and seamlessly do things while providing a native-like experience for users.

+### What is the difference between the original version and the PWA?
+There functionality is identical, however the PWA will open and load without internet / wi-fi.
+The original version depends entirely on the network.

 ### PWA's folder structure vs. Static / Vanilla JS website's architecture

 #### Version 1 - Original